SEVA Canada

 Finances

-This charity report is an update that has been sent to Seva Canada for review.
+Charity Intelligence has sent this profile update to Seva Canada for review.
 Changes and edits may be forthcoming.

 Financial Review